Ieng Thirith: Later years

 By 2006, Ieng Thirith and her husband had retained foreign legal counsel to assist with their defence as the Cambodia Tribunal made progress with courtroom preparation and judge selection.
 She was arrested, along with ailing Ieng Sary, on 12 November 2007, at their home in Phnom Penh, after being indicted by the Cambodia Tribunal.

 She was arrested for crimes against humanity: "planning, direction, coordination and ordering of widespread purges ... and the unlawful killing or murder of staff members from within the Ministry of Social Affairs."
 On 17 November 2011, Thirith was ruled mentally unfit to stand trial, due to her severe case of Alzheimer's disease, and was ordered to be released.
 Prosecutors appealed against her release.
 On 13 December 2011, appeals judges reversed the ruling to release Thirith and ordered new medical exams to see how mentally fit she was to stand trial.
-In September 2012, the November 2011 ruling of her mental incompetence was put back into place, and she was released from prison.
+In September 2012, the November 2011 ruling of her mental incompetence was restored, and she was released from prison.

 She died on 22 August 2015 at the age of 83 from complications of the disease.